shong13/Neighborhood-map/README.md

 ## How to start

-### install node.js and npm
+ install node.js and npm

-### download the files from github repository https://github.com/shong13/Neighborhood-map
+ download the files from github repository https://github.com/shong13/Neighborhood-map

-### open up a terminal and navigate to project directory
+ open up a terminal and navigate to project directory

-### use "npm start" command to start
+ use "npm start" command to start

-Sung Hong